Background

 Regardless of the etiology, these patients with femoral deformity are at an increased risk for the development of pain and arthritis in the affected hip.
 Once arthritis has begun, the problem is further aggravated by the mechanical malalignment from the femoral deformity.
 Standard hip replacement techniques and prostheses are usually unsuitable for deformed proximal femora, thus increasing the complexity of the procedure, surgical risks, and possibly the longevity of the reconstructed joint.

-The benefits of early proximal femoral osteotomy to correct the deformity are two-fold.
-One, in the deformed hip prior to the onset of arthritic changes, the realignment often reduces symptoms, prevents further joint degeneration.
+The benefits of early proximal femoral osteotomy to correct the deformity are twofold.
+First, in the deformed hip prior to the onset of arthritic changes, the realignment often reduces symptoms and prevents further joint degeneration.
 In the deformed hip with arthritic changes, restoration of normal alignment can often decreases pain and improves function.
 Moreover, if the relief of symptoms is incomplete and the patient later requires hip replacement surgery, then the arthroplasty procedure is simplified by restoration of the anatomy.

 Femoral neck nonunion

 Intertrochanteric hip fractures typically do not disturb the blood supply to the femoral head and tend to heal predictably.
 Nonunions of this common fracture pattern are usually the result of a combination of varus malalignment and inadequate stability of fixation.
-Treatment is aimed at correcting the varus neck-shaft angle to a neutral or slight valgus orientation and improving the stability at the fracture site often with a fixed-angle device.[4]
+Treatment is aimed at correcting the varus neck-shaft angle to a neutral or slight valgus orientation and improving the stability at the fracture site, often with a fixed-angle device.
+[5] (See the images below.)

 When the fracture collapses into varus angulation and then goes on to bony union, a malunion results.
 The hallmark of this malunion is a varus neck-shaft angle with shortening of the ipsilateral femur, shortening of the abductor musculature or lever arm, and often trochanteric-pelvic abutment and a Trendelenburg gait with poor hip motion.
 This patient is at an increased risk for the development of hip arthritis.
 Intertrochanteric osteotomy serves to realign the hip joint, restore normal abductor mechanics, and reestablish equal leg lengths.